 In September 2016, OFFA commissioned a team led by Dr John Butcher at The Open University to investigate how universities and colleges evaluate the impact of their outreach schemes on access to higher education for disadvantaged adult learners with low or no prior qualifications.

-The team for this project comprises researchers from The Open University, alongside researchers from Birkbeck College, the University of Bristol and the University of Leeds.
-Each institution will take a distinctive approach to the brief, with their combined expertise covering areas including distance learning, pre-entry curricula, lifelong learning, evening degrees, and subject specific outreach.
+The team for this project comprised researchers from The Open University, alongside researchers from Birkbeck College, the University of Bristol and the University of Leeds.
+Each institution took a distinctive approach to the brief, providing five case studies showcasing different approaches to outreach to adult learners.
+Their combined expertise covered areas including distance learning, pre-entry curricula, lifelong learning, evening degrees, and subject specific outreach.

 Dr John Butcher, Senior Lecturer and Deputy Director, Centre for Inclusion and Collaborative Partnerships, The Open University